Letter of Intent Deadline: July 13, 2026

 Review Criteria

-Proposals will be peer-reviewed using the following criteria: a) alignment with the purpose of EIP b) eligibility requirements, c) priority topics outlined in the call for proposals, d) adequacy of project design and methods, e) strength of evaluation, and f) likelihood of expanding our knowledge base on a complex and/or emerging issue affecting childhood agricultural health and/or safety.
+Proposals will be peer-reviewed using the following criteria: a) alignment with the purpose of NCCRAHS EIP b) eligibility requirements, c) priority topics outlined in the RFA, d) adequacy of project design and methods, e) strength of evaluation, and f) likelihood of expanding our knowledge base on a complex and/or emerging issue affecting childhood agricultural health and/or safety.

 Funding & Timeline

-Letters of intent are due July 5, 2024.
-Invitations for full applications will be sent by July 16, 2024.
-Full applications are due August 16, 2024.
+Letters of intent are due July 13 at 12:00pm noon (CST).
+Invitations for full applications will be sent by July 17.
+Full applications are due August 17.
 Only one applicant per organization will be awarded in a fiscal year.
-The EIP Director, Bryan Weichelt, PhD, or designee will notify applicants of award decision by September 15, 2023.
-All funds should be expended by September 29, 2024.
+The EIP Director, Bryan Weichelt, PhD, or designee will notify applicants of award decision by August 24.
+Awardees must have an active SAM.gov ID registration prior to release of funds.
+All funds must be expended by September 29, 2027.
 Extension of project beyond the deadline will not be approved.
-NCCRAHS will request a 6-month interim report, and final reports for all projects are due within 2 months after the project concludes.
+NCCRAHS will request a 6-month interim report, and final reports for all projects are due one month after the projects concludes.

 Acknowledgment Requirements: